Open-Source-Economy/blog/blog-posts/new-free-software-principles.md

 ## The Freedom 3: Decentralized Competitive Business Model

 Noble intentions alone will not be enough.
-If YouTube begins to respect the freedom of its users but starts losing income as a result, it may become less competitive and gradually be replaced by another platform that may not prioritize user freedom.
+If YouTube begins to respect the freedom of its users but starts losing income.
+As a result, it may become less competitive and gradually be replaced by another platform that may not prioritize user freedom.
 People may shift to this new platform, and the fight for freedom could be lost.

 To challenge and compete with this proprietary model, one must generate comparable revenues and attract similar levels of investment.
 If you follow this logic, revenue is also an integral part of the product.
 Therefore, revenues should also be under community control.